ostheimer/delete-disable-wp-comments/README.md

 ## 🤝 Support

+For plugin usage and documentation, see the [Plugin README](wp-content/plugins/delete-disable-comments/README.md).

-For questions or issues, please create a [GitHub Issue](https://github.com/ostheimer/delete-disable-wp-comments/issues).
+For development questions or issues, please create a [GitHub Issue](https://github.com/ostheimer/delete-disable-wp-comments/issues).